Yellow Fever Mosquito (Aedes aegypti)

-These invasive mosquitoes are aggressive day time biters that will readily enter and follow people into buildings and vehicles.
-They tend to bite around the ankles and elbows.
-They prefer to bite humans, but will readily bite animals too.
+This invasive mosquito is an aggressive day time biter that will readily enter and follow people into buildings and vehicles.
+She prefers to bite humans, usually around the ankles and elbows, but will readily bite animals too.

-These two mosquitoes are “container breeders.”
+This mosquito is a known “container breeder.”
 Females will lay individual eggs in buckets, flower pot saucers, cups, old tires, and various containers that collect water.
 Eggs can be laid in containers holding as little as a teaspoon of water.
 And those eggs, laid just above the water line, can survive dry conditions for months.
 Aside from containers, they will also utilize natural habitats such as inside tree holes, bamboo, and flowering plants to breed.
 Backyards are the number one source for mosquito production.
 Anything that can hold water for more than a week has the ability to produce mosquitoes.
 For this reason, it is important to dump, drain, or eliminate unnecessary sources of standing water around your home and scrub containers to dislodge eggs.

-These two invasive mosquitoes are capable of transmitting dengue, yellow fever, chikungunya, and Zika virus.
+This invasive mosquito is capable of transmitting dengue, yellow fever, chikungunya, and Zika virus.
 Rest easy though.
-There has been no detection of locally acquired dengue, yellow fever, chikungunya or Zika virus in Kern County.
-However, to protect yourself and prevent the spread and establishment of these two invasive mosquitoes, we here at the Delano Mosquito Abatement District suggest you follow the 5 D’s.
+There has been no detection of locally acquired dengue, yellow fever, chikungunya or Zika virus in Kern and Tulare County.
+However, to protect yourself and prevent the spread and establishment of this invasive mosquito, the Delano Mosquito Abatement District suggest you following:

-- DRAIN standing water in your yard, under potted plants, in bird baths, ornamental fountains, buckets, tin cans and discarded tires.
+- Dump, drain or eliminate any sources of standing water in your yard, under potted plants, in bird baths, ornamental fountains, buckets, broken sprinkler heads and discarded tires.
 Check your rain gutters to make sure they are not holding water, and clean pet water-dishes weekly.

-For those traveling to and from regions; such as Central and South America, Mexico, Southeast Asia and Africa, where these viruses are more prevalent, remember the 5 D’s above to help protect yourself.
+For those traveling to and from regions; such as Central and South America, Mexico, Southeast Asia and Africa, where these viruses are more prevalent, remember to protect yourself from mosquitoes by following the sugeestions above.
 If you are sick with fever, headache and joint or muscle pain after returning from areas where dengue, yellow fever, chikungunya or Zika viruses occur, contact your doctor and stay indoors as much as possible to avoid mosquito bites and help prevent possible spread of those viruses.

-If you believe you have a mosquito problem, please contact the Delano Mosquito Abatement District at 661-725-3114.
+If you believe you have a mosquito problem, please contact the Delano Mosquito Abatement District online or at 661-725-3114.